Today In History

 Bulgaria was founded as a Khanate in 681 AD after Khan Asparuh's forces defeated the Byzantine army near the Danube delta.
 Emperor Constantine IV recognized the new state in a treaty — the first time Byzantium had acknowledged a barbarian kingdom carved from what it considered its own territory.
 The state Asparuh founded still exists, making Bulgaria one of the oldest continuously-named political entities in Europe.

-Construction began on the campanile of the Cathedral of Pisa — now known as the Leaning Tower of Pisa — a project that would take nearly 200 years to complete.
-The tower began tilting during construction due to soft ground on one side, and that structural flaw made it one of the most visited monuments in the world.
+Construction began on the campanile of the Cathedral of Pisa in 1173, launching a building project that would take nearly two centuries to complete.
+The tower began tilting during construction when the soft clay and sand foundation on one side compressed under the weight of the marble structure.
+Engineers attempted to compensate by building the upper floors slightly taller on the leaning side, creating a subtle banana curve.
+The structural flaw that should have doomed the building instead made it one of the most visited and photographed monuments in the world.

 Quilon was designated as the first Indian Christian diocese in 1329 by Pope John XXII, with the French Dominican friar Jordanus of Sévérac appointed bishop.
 Christianity had existed in southwest India for over a thousand years before this — the Thomas Christians traced their community back to the apostle Thomas.
 What changed in 1329 was Rome's official claim to jurisdiction.
 The local Christians weren't entirely sure how to feel about that.